Squish for Qt Tutorials

 }

-Note that the test.log("Create new addressbook") got removed while migrating this Script Test Case to BDD.
-When the step I create a new addressbook is executed, the step name will be logged into Test Results, so the test.log call would have been redundant.
+Note that the test.log("Create new addressbook") was removed while migrating this script-based Test to BDD.
+Each step name is logged when executed, so it was redundant.

 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.